-My hands are red and raw from constant washing!
+My hands are red and dry from constant washing!

 Sound familiar?
-Please keep washing your hands, but I feel your pain!
-Excessive hand washing can strip the skin’s natural oils and protective barrier, leading to dry, cracked, and irritated hands.
+Excessive hand washing, especially during the winter time, can strip the skin’s natural oils and protective barrier.
+This leads to dry, cracked, and irritated hands.
 If your skin’s barrier is compromised and left untreated, it can even lead to atopic dermatitis and more persistent conditions like eczema –especially if your hands come into contact with irritating substances.